Lyndel Soon: Pageantry & Film

-While Lyndel was studying Certificate of Marketing (CIM) in Sunway College, she was nominated by her teacher to join Miss CIM pageant within her college department and won Miss CIM 1996.
+While Soon was studying for a Certificate of Marketing (CIM) at Sunway College, she was nominated by her teacher to join Miss CIM pageant within her college department and won Miss CIM 1996.
 During the same period, she also was selected by the principal of Sunway College, as one of the eight "most outstanding all rounder student in CIM 1996" and was later interviewed by a Malay Teenage magazine called REMAJA.
-However, Lyndel's rise to pageantry took place during an internship with the principal of Stardust Productions - a modeling agency.
+Soon's rise to pageantry took place during an internship with the principal of Stardust Productions, a modeling agency.
 She was asked to fill in the state-level position as a favor, due to a fact that a delegate of (Kedah state, Malaysia) had quit 2 weeks before the Miss Malaysia Tourism pageant.
-As fate has it, Lyndel went on to compete in the Miss Malaysia Tourism pageant where she brought home the crown as Miss Malaysia Tourism 2001 along with the title of Miss Photogenic, and became the Cover Girl for HER WORLD Malaysia magazine all in the same year.
-She went on to the world level and became the 4th runner up in Miss Tourism International; as well as the title of Miss Cosmopolitan International 2001.
+Soon went on to compete in the Miss Malaysia Tourism pageant where she brought home the crown Miss Malaysia Tourism 2001 along with the title of Miss Photogenic, and became the cover model for Her World Malaysian magazine all in the same year.
+She went on to the world level and became the 4th runner up in Miss Tourism International as well as the title of Miss Cosmopolitan International 2001.